Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Biases of reconstructed in-ice radio neutrino parameters

 \section{Biases of reconstructed in-ice radio neutrino parameters}

-In order to further assess the importance of considering noise correlations in reconstruction of radio neutrino signals (as discussed in Sec.~\ref{sec_chi2_comparison}), we quantify the biases of the reconstruction methods using the $-2\ln{\mathcal{L}}$ or $\chi^2$ as objective functions.
-We define the bias as $\psi_\theta = E[\theta_{\text{reco}} - \theta_{\text{true}}]$, which we calculate using 100 reconstructions of the same three neutrino events with different realizations of noise.
-The resulting biases for each neutrino parameter using the two methods is shown in Table~\ref{table_llh_vs_chi2_biases}.
+To further assess the importance of considering noise correlations in reconstruction of radio neutrino signals (as discussed in Sec.~\ref{sec_chi2_comparison}), we quantify the biases of the reconstruction methods using the $-2\ln{\mathcal{L}}$ or $\chi^2$ as objective functions.
+We define the bias as $\psi_\theta = E[\theta_{\text{reco}} - \theta_{\text{true}}]$, which we calculate using 500 reconstructions of the same three neutrino events with different realizations of noise.
+The resulting biases for each neutrino parameter using the two methods is shown in Table~\ref{table_llh_vs_chi2_biases}, including their statistical uncertainties (error of mean).
 In general, both methods have small biases, often on the order of $0.2 \sigma$ compared to the uncertainties in Table~\ref{table_llh_vs_chi2}.
-For the parameters of most importance, the neutrino energy and arrival direction, the likelihood method has a lower bias than the $\chi^2$ method in most cases.
-For the parameters related to the vertex position, the results are less conclusive.
-Since the biases are so tiny for these parameters, it is likely that the numerical uncertainties of the ray-tracing dominate, and the biases can anyway be seen as negligible.
-The likelihood method, hence, improves the reconstruction biases for these events.
+For the parameters of most importance, the neutrino energy and arrival direction, the likelihood method has smaller biases than the $\chi^2$ method.
+For the parameters related to the vertex position, the results are less conclusive due to statistical uncertainties.